Disposable grill

 A disposable grill is a specific barbecue grill type which is used in a single application, with the grill being recycled or disposed of after use.

 Disposable grills are made from a lightweight aluminium material and use charcoal for the heat source.
-The grill is self-contained, meaning that all elements needed for cooking the food are included: Foil pan, grill top, stand (optional), charcoal, starter sheet, ignition fluid.
+The grill is self-contained, meaning that all elements needed for cooking the food are included: foil pan, grill top, stand (optional), charcoal, starter sheet, and ignition fluid.

 History and popularity

 Confusion may arise between disposable grills and portable grills.
 Portable barbecue grills are small and lightweight, and are often used for camping.
 These have been in existence for several decades, but have certain limitations, namely cleaning, transport and safety.

 The disposable BBQ grill is a newer phenomenon, first appearing in Europe in the late 1990s.

 Use

 Disposable grills are suitable for a variety of uses, such as camping, outdoor recreation, tailgating, apartment dwellers, entertaining or beach parties.

 To start the grill, the user removes the outer packaging and lights the corner of the starter sheet.
 The sheet will ignite the charcoal and continue to burn for about 15 minutes, heating the charcoal.
 No lighter fluid is required.
 When the coals reach an even and optimal temperature, any food types which are commonly grilled can be placed on the grill top and cooked, including steaks, seafood, chicken, kebabs, vegetables, burgers and sausages.

 The charcoal will remain hot enough to continue cooking for up to 1.5 hours after ignition.
 The remaining charcoal is then extinguished with water, sand, or dirt and the entire grill can be recycled or disposed.